tytydraco/yessleep/out/My_Twin_Brother_the_Parasite.md

 For as long as I can remember, people called me “the pregnant boy.”

 I was a tall, gangly kid with a protruding belly that extended far past my beltline.
 In kindergarten, kids poked my belly and giggled.
-Then, in grade school and high school, even teachers asked, “When’s the baby due?”
+Then, in grade school and high school, even teachers asked, “When's the baby due?”

-Sometimes, I joked back, made up a due date, or said I planned to name the baby Roger.
+Sometimes I joked back, made up a due date, or said I planned to name the baby Roger.

 Everyone laughed.
 But kids at school were vicious.

-These experiences irked me more as I got older, especially as my stomach continued growing.
-Each year, my belly reached farther past my beltline, looking like an ever-expanding soccer ball underneath my skin.
+These experiences bugged me more as I got older, especially as my stomach continued growing.
+Each year, my belly reached farther past my beltline, looking like an ever-expanding soccer ball under my skin.
 I felt like the pregnant woman in that alien movie.

 Yet doctors insisted I didn’t have a tumor.

-“Some people just carry their weight in their belly,” said my primary care physician, even though I didn’t have much stomach fat.
+“Some people just carry their weight in their belly,” said my primary care physician, despite my lack of belly fat.

-Still, my appearance made dating impossible.
+Still, my appearance made dating difficult.

-“Sorry,” said one woman, laughing when I asked her out.
+“Sorry,” one woman said, laughing, when I asked her out.
 “I don’t date pregnant guys.
 Too much baggage.”

-I hung my head in shame and quit my job soon after.
-I even contemplated hanging myself from my ceiling—anything to end the pain.
+I hung my head in shame, quit my job, and even contemplated hanging myself.
 Meanwhile, my belly kept growing.

-The rest of my body remained thin—underweight, even—but my belly grew, ballooning like an unstoppable rebel force that I could neither contain nor extinguish.
-Worse, the older I got, the larger my tummy grew.
+The rest of my body remained thin—underweight, even—but my belly ballooned like an unstoppable rebel force that I could neither contain nor extinguish.

 Then one day, I found answers after a medical emergency landed me on the operating table.

-Hours earlier, I was eating a Hot Pocket when something ripped.
+Hours before, I was eating a Hot Pocket when something ripped.
 At first, it sounded like a zipper busting on a pair of too-tight pants, but that wasn’t the problem.
-Instead, I looked down to see blood seeping through my white Hanes t-shirt, oozing like a crimson river from the stomach region.
+Instead, blood seeped through my white Hanes t-shirt, oozing from my stomach like a crimson river.

 I called 911 and was rushed to the ER for emergency surgery.